Your General Legal Questions Answered

 Who will work on my case?

-If Murray Guari represents you, you will be assigned one of the attorney partners; either Scott C. Murray or Jason J. Guari.
+If Murray Guari represents you, you will be assigned one of the attorney partners; Scott C. Murray, Jason J. Guari or Scott B. Perry.
 They will be responsible for your entire case.
 Working with your assigned attorney is a designated paralegal who will assist the attorney in research, interviewing, case management and trial preparation.
 Also depending on the nature of your case, the firm may work with experts in health, technology, or other necessary industry.

 Will I have access to my attorney?